-Regulation: § 2600.18 - Applicable Health and Safety Laws § 2600.18 - A home shall comply with applicable Federal, State and local laws, ordinances and regulations.
+Regulation: § 2800.18 - Applicable Laws

+§ 2800.18 - A residence shall comply with applicable Federal, State and local laws, ordinances and regulations.

 Question: According to the National Fire Protection Association (NFPA) 720 standards the carbon monoxide detector shall be located "in the same room as a permanently installed fuel burning appliance."
 However, according to the Carbon Monoxide Alarms Standards Act which went into effect September 23, 2016, the carbon monoxide detector shall be installed in close proximity of, but not less than 15 feet from, any fossil fuel-burning device or appliance.
-Is it permissible for a home to place a carbon monoxide detector in the same room as the fossil fuel burning appliance if the room is too small to allow for the carbon monoxide detector to be placed 15 feet or more from the fossil fuel burning appliance?
-Is it permissible for the home if it follows the manufacturer's instructions and places the carbon monoxide detector in the same room as the fossil fuel-burning appliance?
+Is it permissible for a residence to place a carbon monoxide detector in the same room as the fossil fuel burning appliance if the room is too small to allow for the carbon monoxide detector to be placed 15 feet or more from the fossil fuel burning appliance?
+Is it permissible for the residence if it follows the manufacturer's instructions and places the carbon monoxide detector in the same room as the fossil fuel-burning appliance?

 ANSWER: If there is not at least 15 feet between the fossil fuel burning device and the door that leads out of the enclosed area to the rest of the building, then the carbon monoxide detector should be placed just outside of the door, unless the manufacturer's instructions indicate otherwise.
-All other requirements with the Act will be enforced - i.e., if the alarm is not audible in all areas of the building, additional devices must be installed; etc. Homes should keep the manufacturer's instructions on file, especially if the home uses this information to place the detector within 15 feet from the device.
+All other requirements with the Act will be enforced - i.e., if the alarm is not audible in all areas of the building, additional devices must be installed; etc. Residences should keep the manufacturer's instructions on file, especially if the residence uses this information to place the detector within 15 feet from the device.